 The most effective way to lose weight

-This is the most common weight loss mistake people make.
-If you fall into the same trap... you will fall off the bandwagon.
+Don’t make the common weight loss mistakes that most people do.
+If you fall into the same trap… you will fall off the bandwagon.
+Here’s the most effective way to lose weight.

 After a weekend of overeating, it’s easy to say; “That’s it.
 I’m getting back on track!”